What Is Supply Chain Management and Why Is It Important?

-- The delivery mechanisms and logistics that move the products to the consumers and distributors.
+The delivery mechanisms and logistics move the products to the consumers and distributors.

 The system for managing the return of defective or unwanted products.

-The manager works to prevent shortages and reduce costs through these five elements, which have a direct impact on profits.
+The manager works to prevent shortages and reduce costs through these five elements, which directly impact profits.

 What are the benefits of supply chain management?